 - In the case of fiction, text showcasing the author’s other work can help convince a potential buyer that this is the right book for them.

-Your choice of book cover is one of the most crucial elements that will lead to success or failure as a self-published author.
-Use the ideas from this guide as well as inspiration from covers you love and admire to give your book the best chance of success.
+Your choice of cover is one of the most crucial elements that will lead to success or failure as a self-published author.
+Use the book cover ideas from this guide as well as inspiration from covers you love and admire to give your book the best chance of success.

 For more information on the topic, check out these articles and be sure to download your Book Cover Design checklist.